Skip to content

 Careers and employability

-Becoming a Chartered Forensic Psychologist
+Becoming a HCPC Registered Forensic Psychologist

 During the course you'll study selected modules which cover the key knowledge and research skills recommended by the Division of Forensic Psychology in the British Psychological Society.
-The course will also equip you with core practical skills that will facilitate your progression towards becoming a practitioner in the field of forensic psychology.
+The course will also equip you with core practice skills that will facilitate your progression towards becoming a practitioner in the field of forensic psychology.

 What are graduates of the MSc Forensic Psychology doing now?